tj-jayasekera/fiji-travel-rag/README.md

 - **40 answerable questions** with relevant information present in the knowledge base
 - **8 unanswerable questions** where the required information was not available in the corpus

-For example:
-<img width="846" height="191" alt="image" src="https://github.com/user-attachments/assets/87b46b70-1f5c-4386-889b-77a5ddc53a5f" />

 For each answerable question, the relevant chunk IDs were manually identified and cross-checked against the source documents.
 These chunk-level relevance labels were then used as ground truth for evaluating retrieval performance.

+<img width="846" height="191" alt="image" src="https://github.com/user-attachments/assets/87b46b70-1f5c-4386-889b-77a5ddc53a5f" />

 ### Evaluation Metrics